 Integration of Knowledge and Ideas

-7. Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words.‡
+7. Integrate and evaluate content presented in diverse media and formats..‡

 8. Delineate and evaluate the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and sufficiency of the evidence.

-MA.8.A.
-Analyze the meanings of literary texts by drawing on knowledge of literary concepts and genres.

 9. Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approaches the authors take.

 Range of Reading and Level of Text Complexity

-10. Read and comprehend complex literary and informational texts independently and proficiently.**
+10. Independently and proficiently read and comprehend complex literary and informational texts.**

 ‡ Please see “Research to Build and Present Knowledge” in Writing and “Comprehension and Collaboration” in Speaking and Listening for additional standards relevant to gathering, assessing, and applying information from print and digital sources.

-X–X– Reading Standards for Literature Pre-K–5 [RL]
+** Measuring text complexity involves a qualitative evaluation of the text, a quantitative evaluation of the text, and matching reader to text and task.
+See pages X–X for more information regarding range, quality, and complexity of student reading for grades pre-K–5.
+Appendix A of the Common Core State Standards also discusses text complexity in depth, and the Massachusetts Model Curriculum Unit Project provides examples of complex texts and tasks.
+Reading Standards for Literature Pre-K–5 [RL]

 The following standards offer a focus for instruction each year and help ensure that students gain adequate exposure to a range of texts and tasks.
 Rigor is also infused through the requirement that students read increasingly complex texts through the grades.
 Students advancing through the grades are expected to meet each year’s grade-specific standards and retain or further develop skills and understandings mastered in preceding grades.